Kilany99/Graduation_project/README.md

 You have to change the Adresses that in Graduation_project.sln : webcamPage.cshtml on ajax request to the ip address that you give to your site on IIS, Myapplication android app also need to cange the ip address.

+**Also you need to insall the requerment nutPack on Visual Studio and Sync dependencies in Android Studio.**